 YES!
 We can come and get your donated furniture!

-- All furniture donation pick-ups are done on Saturdays between 9am and 4pm.
+- All furniture donation pick-ups are done on Tuesdays, Thursday and every other Saturday, usually between 9am and 4pm.

 - We apologize, but we cannot pick up during the week.